A Review of the Flying Kiwi Adventure Tours of New Zealand

 Do a Winter Season in Queenstown

-Hop-Off: Queenstown – Flying Kiwi already spends a couple of days in Queenstown, but most backpackers would be stoked to spend nine days there doing some of the 10 Queenstown Must-Dos.
+Hop Off: Queenstown – Flying Kiwi already spends a couple of days in Queenstown, but most backpackers would be stoked to spend nine days there doing some of the 10 Queenstown Must-Dos.
 When winter rocks around, the nearby ski fields come alive!
 Spend the season ripping the slopes and hop back on the bus later.
 Remember, the bus pass is valid for two years!
+Learn more about the ski season in The Ultimate Guide to the Queenstown Ski Season.

 Kayak or Do the Abel Tasman Great Walk

-Hop-Off: Nelson – Nelson is a great base for adventures in the Abel Tasman National Park!
+Hop Off: Nelson – Nelson is a great base for adventures in the Abel Tasman National Park!
 Activity providers offer transport directly to the national park from Nelson where you can explore pristine golden beaches backed by native forest.
-Take the Abel Tasman Coastal Track (3-5 Days), a New Zealand Great Walk, or kayak the bays.
+Take the Abel Tasman Coast Track (3-5 Days), a New Zealand Great Walk, or kayak the bays.

 Spending Extra Time at Your Start and End Destinations